anjana732/book-review-api/README.md

-# book-review-api
+📚 Book Review API

-A RESTful API for a Book Review platform built using Node.js, Express, MongoDB, and JWT-based authentication.
-Features user sign-up/login, book CRUD, and review management.
+A secure and modular RESTful API to manage books and user reviews.
+Includes JWT-based authentication, access/refresh token handling, and MongoDB integration.